Mealybugs on Heartleaf Philodendron — Identification and Treatment

 - 1

 Isolate the infested plant immediately.
-Mealybugs move slowly but will crawl to nearby plants.
+Mealybugs move slowly but will crawl to nearby plants over time, and long trailing philodendron vines that touch neighboring pots make that transfer even easier.
 Keep at least 12 inches from all other plants during treatment.

 - 2

 Prepare 70% isopropyl alcohol (rubbing alcohol) on cotton swabs or balls.
-Do NOT dilute further — the full 70% concentration is needed for efficacy.
-(91% works but evaporates faster; 50% is too weak.)
+Do not dilute further — the full 70% concentration is needed for efficacy.
+Stronger 91% works but evaporates too fast to be effective; anything below about 60% is too weak to dissolve the waxy coating reliably.

 - 3

-Wipe every white mass you can find with the alcohol-soaked swab, pressing directly on the mealybugs.
+Wipe every white mass you can find with the alcohol-soaked swab, pressing directly on the mealybugs rather than just brushing past them.
 The alcohol dissolves their waxy coating and kills them on contact.
-Focus especially on leaf axils and stem joints where they hide.
+Focus especially on leaf axils, stem joints, and the base of every aerial root, since these tucked spaces are where colonies establish first and hide longest.

 - 4

-Wash the entire plant with a diluted insecticidal soap solution (follow product label) or a neem oil spray (1 tsp neem + 1 tsp dish soap + 1 liter water).
-Spray or wipe all leaf surfaces, including undersides.
+Wash the entire plant with a diluted insecticidal soap solution, following the product label, or a homemade neem oil spray (roughly one teaspoon neem oil plus one teaspoon dish soap per liter of water).
+Spray or wipe all leaf surfaces, including undersides, and along the full length of every vine, not just the leafy portions.

 - 5

-Repeat the alcohol treatment every 5–7 days for 4–6 weeks.
-Mealybug eggs are protected and hatch in waves — skipping treatments allows the new generation to reestablish.
+Repeat the alcohol spot treatment on a five-to-seven day cycle, continuing for four to six weeks total.
+Mealybug eggs are protected in a waxy ovisac and hatch in overlapping waves — skipping even one treatment cycle allows the newest generation to reestablish and undoes several weeks of progress.

 - 6

-After each treatment session, run a damp cloth along the heart-shaped leaves to lift off the sooty mold coating.
-It's a cosmetic cleanup rather than a treatment step — the mold itself dies back on its own once the mealybugs stop supplying it with honeydew.
+After each treatment session, run a damp cloth along the heart-shaped leaves to lift off any sooty mold coating.
+This is cosmetic cleanup rather than a treatment step in itself — the mold dies back on its own once the mealybugs stop supplying it with honeydew, but wiping it off improves the plant's ability to photosynthesize in the meantime.

 - 7

-After 6 weeks of no visible mealybugs, reintroduce the plant to your collection — but continue checking leaf axils weekly for another month.
+After six weeks with no visible mealybugs, reintroduce the plant to your collection, but continue checking leaf axils and stem joints weekly for another month before considering it fully clear.

 Prevention

-- New arrivals should sit isolated for 2 to 4 weeks before joining the rest of the collection
+- New arrivals, including any plant that spent time outdoors, should sit isolated for two to four weeks before joining the rest of the collection

 - Skip heavy nitrogen feeding — the lush, soft vine growth it produces is exactly what mealybugs prefer to colonize